kwai/blaze/README.md

 ./gradlew -Pmode=[debug|release] build
 ```

-After the build is finished, a fat Jar package that contains all the dependencies is generated in the `target`
+After the build is finished, a fat Jar package that contains all the dependencies will be generated in the `target`
 directory.

 ## Run Spark Job with Blaze Accelerator